Medically Reviewed By

 - Diagnosing stage 1 mesothelioma is difficult due to the lack of symptoms.

-- The average survival time for stage 1 mesothelioma is 20 months and often much longer after surgery.
+- The average survival time for stage 1 mesothelioma is 20 months and often much longer with surgery.

-- The pleura (the thin lining between the lung cavity and chest wall) for pleural mesothelioma
+- The pleura (the thin lining between the lung and chest wall) for pleural mesothelioma

-- The peritoneum (a thin membrane around the abdominal cavity) and a relatively small portion of the abdomen for peritoneal mesothelioma
+- The peritoneum (a thin membrane lining the abdominal cavity) and a relatively small portion of the abdomen for peritoneal mesothelioma

 Pleural mesothelioma (lining of the lungs) is the most common type of mesothelioma.
 Peritoneal mesothelioma (lining of the abdominal cavity) is the next most common type.
-The two other types of mesothelioma -- pericardial mesothelioma and testicular mesothelioma -- are so rare that staging is difficult to determine.
+The two other types of mesothelioma – pericardial mesothelioma and testicular mesothelioma – are so rare that staging is difficult to determine due to limited cases.

 Stage 1 mesothelioma patients have the best prognosis.
 This is because most treatment options are available for patients.